 Dr Benjamin Heathcote is a fully registered Acupuncturist.
 Contact Dr Ben at email@example.com.
 Anxiety disorders affect over 1.3 million Australians.
 It can affect anyone at any age and can range from mild to severely debilitating.
 When we talk about anxiety it can mean different things

 Acupuncture uses very fine needles that are not much thicker than your hair.
-Occasionally you may feel a moment of acute skin sensation as the needle is inserted, but this is generally mild, leaving a pleasant heaviness or slight ache at the insertion point.
+Occasionally you may feel a moment of acute skin sensation, but this is generally mild and typically leaves a pleasant heaviness or slight ache at the insertion point.

 Anywhere from one to 20 needles may be used during a session.
 The number depends on why you are having treatment and the method by which the practitioner chooses to treat your problem.